New medical marijuana clinic opening in Fayetteville

 FAYETTEVILLE, Ark.
-(KNWA) — Arkansas Marijuana Card, the first medical marijuana clinic in Fayetteville, will open October 7.
+(KFTA) — Arkansas Marijuana Card, the first medical marijuana clinic in Fayetteville, will open October 7.

 The first clinic location will be in Fayetteville, with additional locations opening over the next two months.